molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 ####4.2 Output example
-Executing the above mentioned commands will result in a directory with the following structure:
+Executing the above mentioned commands will result in a directory with the following structure in the selected execution environment and after the completion of the jobs: